thexunknown/OGG-Conversion/README.md

     Lucas' Hit & Run: Mod Launcher V1.18.0 or higher from https://donutteam.com/downloads?type=6 FFMPEG Windows latest build from https://ffmpeg.zeranoe.com/builds/
-    Tweaks to Meta.ini & more in your mod to load OGG files (I feel this is documented somewhere)
+    Tweaks to Meta.ini (add the line RequiredHack=OggVorbisSupport)

 This script can convert the following media: